mottjes/push_swap/README.md

 # push_swap

+### Description

+This program sorts data on a stack, with a limited set of instructions, using the lowest possible number of actions.
-You have 2 stacks named a and b.
+For this you have 2 stacks named a and b.

+For the sorting i implemented radix sort.
-◦ The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.

-◦ The stack b is empty.
+The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated. and the stack b is empty.

 The goal is to sort in ascending order numbers into stack a.

 To do so you have the following operations at your disposal:

   ◦ sa (swap a): Swap the first 2 elements at the top of stack a.
   Do nothing if there is only one or no elements.